-The down side to a lightweight packable sleeping bag treated with DWR is that it tends to be less breathable, trapping perspiration inside the sleeping bag.
-Trapped perspiration reduces the insulations ability to trap heat so you will be colder in a sleeping bag treated with DWR.
+The downside to a lightweight, packable sleeping bag treated with DWR is that it tends to be less breathable, trapping perspiration inside the sleeping bag.
+Trapped sweat reduces the insulations ability to trap heat so you will be colder in a sleeping bag treated with DWR.

 Polyester or nylon breaths and draws away moisture.
 Cotton (flannelette) increases comfort but won’t draw away moisture so you can be left feeling damp.

 Most sleeping bags have two zippers so you can easily open your bag from the inside and the outside.